docsmith-darshan/Madcap-Automation-Script/README.md

-# Madcap-Automation-Script
+## Madcap-Automation-Script
-I have created automation scripts using AutoIt to automate Madcap Flare Import task and Accept All Track Changes
+I have created UI automation scripts using AutoIt scripting language to automate Madcap Flare Tempplate Import task and Accept All Track Changes.